 Craig W. Runyon joined Samuels Miller upon his graduation from law school and became a partner in 2014.
 Craig graduated from the Southern Illinois University School of Law (cum laude) in 2008.
 He earned his Bachelor’s Degree in Finance (with honors) from the University of Illinois at Urbana-Champaign in 2005.
-During law school, Craig was a Taylor Mattis Fellow and a member of the Southern Illinois University Law Journal.
-He was selected as Best Casenote & Comment Editor during his third year and also had his Note published in the Journal: See The Duty Question in Special Relationship Negligence Cases: Preserving the Role of the Jury, Marshall v.
+During law school, Craig was a Taylor Mattis Fellow and a member of the Southern Illinois University Law Journal (see The Duty Question in Special Relationship Negligence Cases: Preserving the Role of the Jury, Marshall v.
 Burger King Corp., 32 S. Ill.
 U. L.J.
-269 (Fall 2007).
+269 (Fall 2007)).

 Craig represents financial institutions in state court and federal bankruptcy court and also provides counsel to these clients in areas including regulatory compliance, contract negotiation, consumer lending, commercial lending, and trusts and estates law.
 Craig assists financial institutions, as well as other creditors, with routine and complex collection matters and has experience with foreclosures, mechanics’ liens, bankruptcy proceedings, and all manner of post-judgment collection methods.
 Representative case: In re: Miller, No. 12-CV-2052, 2012 WL 3589426 (C.D.
 Ill.
 Aug.
 17, 2012).